Geoff Chappell - Software Analyst

 Broadly speaking, the incantations start by describing the desired profilng to the NtCreateProfileEx function or to its older form NtCreateProfile.
 This produces a handle to a newly created executive profile object that remembers the parameters, i.e., what execution to sample, subject to what conditions, with what granularity, and where to store the results.
 This handle can then be given to NtStartProfile and NtStopProfile, in turn, any number of times, to start and stop the profiling of whatever execution was described, until the handle is eventually closed, e.g., by an explicit call to CloseHandle.

 Though the profiling functions are not documented, the abstracted profile sources have been semi-documented from the very beginning.
 They are modelled programmatically as the KPROFILE_SOURCE enumeration.
-Its C-language definition—unchanged in two decades—is in one or another header from every known Device Driver Kit (DDK) or Windows Driver Kit (WDK).
-Profile sources have there been somewhat mysterious, however, since the definition is not referenced from elsewhere in the same header or from other headers or from any sample code.
+Its C-language definition—unchanged in two decades—is in one or another header from every known Device Driver Kit (DDK) or Windows Driver Kit (WDK) except for the very earliest.
+Despite this, profile sources have been somewhat mysterious since the definition is never referenced from elsewhere in the same header or from other headers or from any sample code.
 Adding to the mystery is that for much of the history of Windows no profile source actually was implemented other than a periodic timer.
 It is not hard to find on the Internet people who write that profiling from a processor’s Performance Monitoring Counters (PMC), e.g., for branch misprediction, is something that Windows has only recently learnt.
 To some extent, they are correct: 32-bit Windows acquired PMC support only with Windows 8.
 But 64-bit Windows had this capability from the start, i.e., Windows Server 2003 SP1.

 Because profiling is a statistical sampling, the quality of the data depends on the circumstances in which the sample is collected.
 One factor that’s in the control of the API is the frequency of sampling.
 The interval between interrupts can be learnt through NtQueryIntervalProfile and changed through NtSetIntervalProfile.
 For the basic profile source ProfileTime (0), the unit of measurement for the corresponding interval is in the standard one of timekeeping in Windows: 100 nanoseconds.
 For the other profile sources, the interval is a count of events after which the processor is to raise an interrupt.
 The shorter the interval, the more overhead.
 Even though profiling to increment an execution count adds very, very little to each interrupt, certainly relative to tracing an event to an NT Kernel Logger session, the accumulation can be noticeable not just on the profiled execution but on all execution, i.e., of other people’s code.
 Profile sources are a communal resource.
-Setting a shorter interval for a profile source affects other people’s code and nowadays—only since Windows 8—requires SeSystemProfilePrivilege, such that many programs are not permitted to do it.
+Because setting a shorter interval for a profile source affects other people’s code, many programs would better not be permitted to do it: since Windows 8 it requires SeSystemProfilePrivilege.

 Mostly, though, profiling requires no privilege or unusual permission.
 Privilege is required to profile globally, but any program that can open a handle to a process and get PROCESS_QUERY_INFORMATION access can profile that process’s execution even if it can’t read what it’s profiling.
 That’s enough to stop a low-integrity process from profiling a higher-integrity process, e.g., to get data from which to infer addresses that are subject to Address Space Layout Randomisation (ASLR).
 But even a low-integrity program can profile its own user-mode execution—and before Windows 8.1 its kernel-mode execution too.